Salary Appeals Process

 Step 2: Academic dean considers the salary appeal.

-Within one month of receiving the written salary appeal, the dean will schedule a meeting with the faculty member.
+Within one month of receiving a faculty member’s salary appeal, the dean will schedule a meeting with the faculty member.
 Prior to that meeting, the dean may consult with the Assistant Provost for Faculty Affairs to request assistance with further salary benchmarking.
 When the dean meets with the faculty member, they will discuss the salary appeal and the faculty member’s concerns.
-Within two weeks of that meeting, the dean will respond in a written letter to the appeal, making a decision to either uphold the faculty member’s current salary or increase it and offering a rationale for that decision.
+Within two weeks of that meeting, the dean will respond in a formal letter to the faculty member, either upholding the faculty member’s current salary or increasing it.
+The dean’s response must also offer a rationale for their decision and include details of their meeting with the faculty member.
 A faculty salary appeal cannot lead to a lower salary.
-The dean’s letter will memorialize the details of the meeting, along with their decision and rationale, and will be sent to the faculty member, their department chair or school director (if relevant), and Faculty Affairs.
+The dean’s letter will be sent to the faculty member, their department chair or school director (if relevant), and Faculty Affairs.

 Step 3: Faculty member considers dean’s response.

 If the faculty member accepts the dean’s response, they will return a signed copy of the dean’s letter to the dean, their department chair or school director (if applicable), and Faculty Affairs.
-Appeals concluded in this manner become effective with the beginning of the next academic term, including summer.
-Any salary increases determined as a result of the appeals process are independent of any salary increases awarded during the annual merit review process, no matter when they are determined.
+Appeals concluded in this manner become effective with the beginning of the next academic term.
+Any salary increases determined through the appeals process are independent of salary increases awarded during the annual merit review process, no matter when they are determined.

-If a faculty member chooses not to accept the dean’s response, the case moves to the Provost’s Faculty Salary Advisory Committee (see description below), unless the faculty member decides to end their appeal at this point.
+If a faculty member chooses not to accept the dean’s response, the case moves to the Provost’s Faculty Salary Advisory Committee (described below), unless the faculty member decides to end their appeal at this point.

 Step 4: Review by Provost’s Faculty Salary Advisory Committee (PFSAC)